Cyclone Yali: Meteorological history

 Shortly after its peak, thunderstorm activity began to decrease, and Yali started weakening.
-On March 22, the JTWC noted that winds had subsided to tropical storm status while winds soon dropped below Category 2 intensity.
+On 22 March, the JTWC noted that winds had subsided to tropical storm status while winds soon dropped below Category 2 intensity.
 At around the same time, a mid-level subtropical ridge began to influence its motion, sending it to the west.
 As Yali moved to the southwest, the wind field became asymmetric.
-Based on Nadi data, by March 23, Yali was just east of Noumea, New Caledonia with winds of 50 mph (80 km/h).
+Based on Nadi data, by 23 March, Yali was just east of Nouméa, New Caledonia with winds of 50 mph (80 km/h).
 After passing south of New Caledonia, an upper-level low picked up the cyclone and induced cold air into the atmospheric circulation.

-Early on March 25, Yali had lost its tropical characteristics as an upper-level low captured the system, with cold air working around the northern and western sides of the circulation.
+Early on 25 March, Yali had lost its tropical characteristics as an upper-level low captured the system, with cold air working around the northern and western sides of the circulation.
 However, the JTWC continued to monitor Yali as a tropical cyclone, while the system moved across 160°E and into the Australian region, where they were monitored by the Australian Bureau of Meteorology as an extratropical cyclone.

 By the next day, Yali's center was less than 300 mi east-northeast of Brisbane, Australia.
-Despite a brief revival of convection, on the morning of March 27, the JTWC released its final bulletin on Yali.
+Despite a brief revival of convection, on the morning of 27 March, the JTWC released its final bulletin on Yali.
 At this time, the low was located around 300 mi east-southeast of Brisbane.
 The remnants of Yali went under a transformation in the Tasman Sea and respectively deepened south of New Zealand.

-The extratropical remnants of Yali were last noted by TCWC Wellington during March 31, while they were located about 3350 km to the southeast of Wellington, New Zealand.
+The extratropical remnants of Yali were last noted by TCWC Wellington during 31 March, while they were located about 3350 km to the southeast of Wellington, New Zealand.
 The remnants were subsequently absorbed into the circumpolar trough.